The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 Users interact with the system via their own personalised ‘To Do’ lists that lead them through any actions they are required to perform.

-The FP&A System provides each user with their own personal ‘To Do’ list
+Figure 6: The FP&A System provides each user with their own personal ‘To Do’ list

 Planning is primarily concerned with the timing of actions.
-This is particularly true when considering the implementation of initiatives – when should they start, how long should they go on for?
-But it’s also true for organisations whose work is project based and where income and expenditure are dependent on milestones.
+This is particularly true when considering the implementation of initiatives – when should they start, and how long should they go on for?
+But it’s also true for organisations whose work is project-based and where income and expenditure are dependent on milestones.
 In both cases, initiatives and projects represent a package of work and associated resources that cover a period of time.

 For planning purposes, managers will need to know the impact of the delay.
-What happens if the project is put back by 3 weeks?
+What happens if the project is put back by three weeks?
 What resources would we need if we brought forward some of the projects and cancelled others?

-Because The FP&A System uses a true calendar and has inbuilt time-shifting capabilities, this type of analysis is easy to do.
+Because the FP&A System uses a true calendar and has inbuilt time-shifting capabilities, this type of analysis is easy to do.
 With a single command, the entire content of a project or initiative can be ‘moved’ in time, although its original start and end dates can be retained for comparative purposes.
-This delay can be expressed in days, weeks, and so on, with The FP&A System working out how this gets reported in terms of months or other reporting periods.
+This delay can be expressed in days, weeks, and so on, with the FP&A System working out how this gets reported in terms of months or other reporting periods.

-To support this, The FP&A System comes with its own reporting and analysis capabilities that include charts, grids, formal reports and specialised components for formats such as strategy maps.
+To support this, the FP&A System comes with its own reporting and analysis capabilities that include charts, grids, formal reports and specialised components for formats such as strategy maps.
 Reports and analyses can take data from one or more models.
 Most reports are defined as a combination of multiple simple reports that they refer to as blocks.
-Blocks can be positioned anywhere on a page whose ‘off grid’ dimensions can be linked so that they act as one report.
+Blocks can be positioned anywhere on a page whose ‘off-grid’ dimensions can be linked so that they act as one report.

-The FP&A System enables any kind of report to be placed anywhere on a page
+The FP&A System enables any kind of report to be placed anywhere on a page.

 Relying on outdated management processes makes no sense and will cause organisations to fail in their quest.
 Similarly, inflexible, silo-based planning systems will slow down organisational decision-making and prevent organisations from reacting to critical external events.

 It’s time to change.
-To let go of ineffective management practices and to embrace common sense, supported by architectures designed for today’s business environment.
+To let go of ineffective management practices and to embrace common sense supported by architectures designed for today’s business environment.

-In terms of ‘next steps’ we suggest the following:
+In terms of ‘next steps’, we suggest the following:

-However, both views are connected, as what happens in the short-term will ultimately lead to what is achieved in the long-term.
+However, both views are connected, as what happens in the short term will ultimately lead to what is achieved in the long term.
 Business processes are at the heart of both.